Vats10987/Vats10987.github.io/README.md

    ```
 3. In the repo: **Settings → Pages → Source: Deploy from a branch → main / root → Save**.
 4. Your site goes live at **https://vats10987.github.io** within a minute or two.

-## Iterating with Claude Code

-Open this folder in Claude Code and use prompts like:

-> "This is my portfolio site (index.html).
-Keep the clinical-monitor design system — ink background, cyan #4FD6C6 traces, amber #FFB454 alerts, Syne display font, IBM Plex Mono for data labels.
-Add a [new section / dark-light toggle / project detail page] consistent with that system."

-Design tokens live at the top of the `<style>` block in `:root` — change colors and fonts in one place.

-## Structure

-- `index.html` — everything: markup, styles, and the ECG canvas animation.
-No build step, no dependencies beyond Google Fonts.